-AT&T adding 30GB, 40GB and 50GB Mobile Share options as well as new data-only Mobile Share plansAlex Wagner - Deputy Managing Editor, News Desk
+AT&T adding 30GB, 40GB and 50GB Mobile Share options as well as new data-only Mobile Share plansAlex Wagner - Editorial Director of News and Content

 AT&T's Mobile Share data plans originally launched in August 2012 with data buckets ranging in size from 1GB to 20GB.
 Today AT&T announced that it's going even larger with its Mobile Share offerings by launching new 30GB, 40GB and 50GB options for business and customers.
 Pricing for these new plans is set at $300 per month for 30GB, $400 for 40GB or $500 for 50GB, and customers that need a bit more data added each month can do so for $15 per gigabyte.
 The new plan options will be available starting on March 22.